 Hotel Ändra is a luxury boutique hotel in the heart of downtown Seattle located between the popular Belltown district and Lake Union.
 All rooms at Hotel Ändra feature subtle Scandinavian decor.
 Hotel Ändra features Lola Restaurant, which serves Greek and Pacific Northwest cuisine.
 Assaggio Ristorante features authentic Northern Italian cuisine.

 Hyatt Regency Seattle offers air-conditioned accommodations and a fitness center.
 Among the facilities of this property are a restaurant, and bar.

-Hilton Garden Inn Seattle Downtown offers swimming pool, indoor pool, family rooms, rest areas nad bars, and a restaurant.
+Hilton Garden Inn Seattle Downtown offers a swimming pool, indoor pool, family rooms, rest areas and bars, and a restaurant.

 Fremont & Ballard in Seattle – Where to Stay?

-Ballard, Fremont and University District are a little further outside of downtown, but they are a super quiet and charming neighborhood with a lot to explore.
+Ballard, Fremont, and University District are a little further outside of downtown, but they are super quiet and charming neighborhoods with a lot to explore.
 Some of the city’s best restaurants and bars are here, and there’s of course the offbeat art scene.
 Fremont is home to offices for big technology companies like Google and Adobe.
 If you stay there watch the sunset at Golden Gardens Park.

 Marco Polo Motel is a comfortable hotel for a reasonable price.
 It’s close to the Woodland Park Zoo.

 Ballard Inn is a boutique inn with 2 indoor pools, near Woodland Park Zoo.
 It is a great choice for families.